December Award for Best Blog followed by January’s Best Music Blog List

-LOS ANGELES – CaliforniaRocker.com won first place in the Best Individual Blog category of the National Arts and Entertainment Journalism Awards, it was announced Sunday night.
+LOS ANGELES – CaliforniaRocker.com won first place in the Best Individual Blog category of the National Arts and Entertainment Journalism Awards, it was announced in December.

 At the gala presented by The Los Angeles Press Club and held at The Millennium Biltmore in downtown Los Angeles, California Rocker won the important honor from amidst an impressive group of well-known publications.

-In all, CaliforniaRocker.com has won eight regional and national awards for its music journalism in its four years of existence.
+In all, CaliforniaRocker.com has won nine regional and national awards for its music journalism in its four years of existence.

 “We must keep music journalism alive at all costs,” said CaliforniaRocker.com founder and editor Donna Balancia.
 “At a time when journalists are becoming extinct, the goal becomes clear.
 We have to work smarter for recognition and we must promote the work of independent creatives.”

 On Sunday, the Los Angeles Press Club honored New York Times reporters Jodi Cantor and Megan Twohy with the inaugural Impact Award for breaking the Harvey Weinstein scandal; Tippi Hedren with The Visionary Award for her humanitarian work; Kareem Abdul-Jabbar with the Legend Award; Joan Ganz Cooney and Lloyd Morrisett with the Distinguished Storyteller Award; and Claudia Eller and Andrew Wallenstein of Variety with the Luminary Award for Career Achievement.

 Other winners from among 60 categories, included journalists at The Hollywood Reporter, Variety, LA Weekly and TruthDig.com.